sakshibhongle1221/spotify-fullstack/README.md

 ## 🎵 Project Description

-Spotify clone is a fully functional music streaming web application inspired by Spotify, built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+It's a Spotify clone which is fully functional music streaming web application, built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It includes features like
 album and song management,